-Significant changes to this revised Strategic Resource Plan 2018/19 are:
+Significant changes to this revised Strategic Resource Plan 2019/20 are:

-Council will increase municipal rates by an additional 2.25 percent in the 2018/19 financial year in line with the Essential Services Commission (ESC) calculation method, which applies the increase to the average rates payable per assessment.
+Council will increase municipal rates by an additional 2.5 percent in the 2019/20 financial year in line with the Essential Services Commission (ESC) calculation method, which applies the increase to the average rates payable per assessment.
 This level allows Council to maintain existing service levels, fund a small number of new initiatives and continue to allocate funds to renew the municipality's infrastructure.

-Global recycling challenges and rising costs of waste management has meant Council has increased kerbside waste/recycling collection by 6.7%.
-Council has also introduced a general waste charge to cover the waste costs not covered by the kerbside collection / recycling charge.
-This new charge will be phased in over 3 years.
-For 2018/19, the general waste charge will be \$9, payable using the same criteria as the municipal charge.
+The kerbside waste / recycling collection charge has remained unchanged in 2019/20.
+In 2018/19 Council has introduced a general waste charge to cover the waste costs not covered by the kerbside collection / recycling charge.
+This charge will be phased in over 3 years.
+For 2019/20, the general waste charge will remain at \$9, payable using the same criteria as the municipal charge.
 These rises in waste charges reflect the cost of providing the service.
 Council does not make a profit on waste services.

-Capital Expenditure is \$5.81 million in 2018/19.
+Capital Expenditure is \$9.68 million in 2019/20.